Dr Koen Slootmaeckers

 - +44 (0)20 7040 0197

 Koen Slootmaeckers is a lecturer in International Politics at the Department of International Politics at City, University of London.
-He has a background in sociology (BSc and MSc from Ghent University (Belgium)) and is successfully defended his PhD in Politics and International Relations at the School of Politics and International Relations at Queen Mary University of London.
+He has a background in sociology (BSc and MSc from Ghent University (Belgium)) and holds a PhD in Political Science from Queen Mary University of London.
 Koen is also a free research associated with the research group Leuven International and European Studies (LINES) at the KU Leuven (Belgium).

 His research deals with the EU enlargement process and sexual politics in candidate countries.
 More specifically, Koen has studied the EU accession of Serbia and how this process affects LGBT politics and activism.
 More generally, Koen’s research interest is the ‘(international) political sociology of the Other’, a topic which he approaches from different perspectives, including European studies, nationalism and conflict studies, neo-colonialism, gender and sexuality studies, with a specific interest in issues dealing with masculinities and LGBT issues.